Jigsaw (British band): Career

-Left without a label, Dyer, Scott, and their manager and producer Chas Peate founded their own label Splash Records to release more music on.
+Left without a label, Dyer, Scott, and their manager and producer Chas Peate founded Splash Records.
 Their first single at the new label, titled "Sky High", was recorded for the film The Man from Hong Kong, a 1975 martial-arts action film starring George Lazenby.
+Also used in the movie “The Dragon Flies” by 20th Century Fox.
 The single unexpectedly grew from a modest success on Radio Luxembourg to national success, making the UK top 10 in November 1975.

 Internationally, the song also made waves; the recording was licensed to Chelsea Records in the United States where it reached No. 3 on the Billboard Hot 100, and No. 8 on the Adult Contemporary chart.

 Most surprisingly, the song peaked at No. 2 on the Japan Oricon sales chart.
 A famous Mexican wrestler, Mil Máscaras, used "Sky High" as his theme tune, walking to the ring with the song playing in the background.
 His popularity in Japan helped "Sky High" to become a hit twice over in that country in consecutive years.

-Post–"Sky High" career and breakup

-"Sky High" was followed by several follow-up singles and a new album, titled Pieces of Magic, but these failed to establish themselves, apart from a brief stint in the UK top 40 in 1977 with "If I Have to Go Away".
+"Sky High" was followed by more singles and a new album, titled Pieces of Magic, but these failed to establish themselves, apart from a brief stint in the UK top 40 in 1977 with "If I Have to Go Away".

 Their next brush with fame would come in 1979, when they were offered the chance to write the soundtrack for the controversial film Home Before Midnight.
 They later released these songs on the film's soundtrack album of the same name.

 Founding member Barrie Bernard left the band in 1978, and by the early 1980s, the band ceased touring altogether.
 After several more lineup shuffles, the group recorded one last album for Elektra.
 A final single under the Jigsaw name was released by Splash in early 1983 called "Love Isn't at Home", after which the group dissolved.